sudachen/joque/README.md

 ## Terms

 __Joque__ - the job queue service mediating between job originators and workers The queueing broker is coded in Go.
-It alsa has Python interface.
+It also has Python interface.

 __Originator__ - the source of job instructions